The AI OS for

 A team, not a chatbot.

-Matic structures AI work the way engineering teams do — with roles, ownership, and shared memory baked into the filesystem.
+matic structures AI work the way organisations do — with goals, teams, tasks, routines, memory, policies, and communication baked into the filesystem.

 01 — ORG